Morea: Etymology

-The British Byzantinist Steven Runciman suggested that the name comes "from the likeness of its shape to that of a mulberry leaf".
+The British Byzantinist Steven Runciman suggested that the name comes "from the likeness of [the peninsula's] shape to that of a mulberry leaf".

 History

-After the conquest of Constantinople by the forces of the Fourth Crusade (1204), two groups of Franks undertook the occupation of the Morea.
+After the conquest of Constantinople by the forces of the Fourth Crusade (1204), two groups of "Franks" (as Catholic, Western Europeans were called by the Byzantines) undertook the occupation of the Morea.
 They created the Principality of Achaea, a largely Greek-inhabited statelet ruled by a Latin (Western) autocrat.
 In referring to the Peloponnese, they followed local practice and used the name "Morea".